-As required by certain agreements, we had cash collateral in the form of deposits in the amount of \$68.7 million and \$89.1 million as of December 31, 2023 and 2022, respectively, to provide back-to-back support for bank guarantees, financial payments, other performance obligations, various other operating agreements and contractual obligations under workers compensation insurance.
-These deposits are restricted and classified as long-term assets in the Consolidated Balance Sheets.
+As required by certain agreements, we have total cash collateral in the form of deposits of \$68.5 million as of December 31, 2024 to provide back-to-back support for bank guarantees, financial payments, other performance obligations, various other operating agreements and contractual obligations under workers compensation insurance.
+These deposits are restricted and classified as non-current assets in the Consolidated Balance Sheet.

-In accordance with the terms of the New ABL Facility, we may be required to cash collateralize the New ABL Facility to the extent of outstanding letters of credit after the expiration or termination date of such letter of credit.
-As of December 31, 2023, no such letter of credit was outstanding after the expiration or termination date and no cash collateral was required.
+In accordance with the terms of the ABL Facility, we may be required to cash collateralize the ABL Facility to the extent of outstanding letters of credit after the expiration or termination date of such letter of credit.
+As of December 31, 2024, no letter of credit was outstanding after the expiration or termination date and no cash collateral was required.